jiaolyulu/kineticSculpture/CADsyllabus.md

 ## week6:

 How to go beyond Lasercut?
-Components we might need in a more dedveloped kinetic movement
+Components we might need in a more developed kinetic movement

 ## week7: